AI-team-UoA/Strabon/README.md

 2. Clone the source code from this repository.

-3. The source code of the endpoint is located at the folder Strabon of the  source code tree that you just cloned, so `cd` into that directory, e.g. :
+3. The source code of the endpoint is located at the folder Strabon of the  source code tree that you just cloned, so `cd` into that directory, e.g.:

        cd Strabon